NIST-MNI/minc2-simple/python/README.txt

-== minc2.simple

-Preliminary minc2.simple interface using CFFI
+Preliminary minc2_simple library interface for python interface using CFFI